Bifold Door Installation Cost

 "Usually around £700, but it would depend on the size and location."

-You also want to consider hiring a structural engineer to assess whether the wall where the doors will be installed is secure enough to hold them.
-They normally charge around £50 to £90 per hour.
+You may also need to hire a structural engineer to assess whether the wall where the doors will be installed is strong enough to support the opening.
+Structural engineers normally charge around £50 to £90 per hour.

 Find Tradespeople, compare up to 3 quotes!